shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Ersie look!”

-“I see it.”
+“I-I see it.”
 She approached the cot.

 *What sort of poor soul had lost their life here?
 Had been sealed up?
 And why?
 How awful it must have been to lay here and be forgotten about.*